PRIVACY POLICY

 Retention

 As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) necessary for the above purposes.
 This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights.
+Please note that our clients determine the retention period for the S7 ONE CONNECT Platform data, unless there is an overriding statutory retention period in an emergency response situation.
+Please note that our Diligence/Investigations Report Data will be retained for as long as the information is relevant to the delivery of Services to our clients and as long as our overriding legitimate interest exists.
+Please contact us for further details of applicable retention periods.

 Security